Synthetic ECG Signal Generation using Probabilistic Diffusion Models: Results

 \subsection{Distribution}

-Maximum Mean Discrepancy (MMD) \cite{gretton2012kernel} is a kernel based statistical tool to measure the distance between two \emph{distributions}.
-To compare the distributions of generated beat sets in different study cases, equal number of samples from the real data (rl) and the generated data in each case are selected and utilizing the linear kernel, the MMD value between them is measured.
-For reference, MMD value between two disjoint sets of real samples are shown as well (Table \ref{table: gb distribution}).
+Maximum Mean Discrepancy (MMD) is a kernel based statistical tool to measure the distance between two \emph{distributions} (Eq. \ref{eq: MMD}) \cite{gretton2012kernel}.
+To compare the distributions of generated beat sets, equal number of samples (7000, i.e., the total number of generated beats) from the real data (rl) and the generated data in each case are selected randomly, ($m=n=7000$) and the MMD value between them is measured utilizing the linear kernel.
+For reference, the MMD value between two disjoint sets of real samples is shown as well (Table \ref{table: gb distribution}).

-In terms of the distribution of the generated beats, WGAN-GP model generates beats much closer to the real beats than the diffusion models do.
+In terms of the distribution of the generated beats, the WGAN-GP model generates beats much closer to the real beats than the diffusion models do.